npicciani/myscripts/pia/README.md

 you also need to modify the placement step by setting a new outgroup and defining the boundaries for the clade in your phylogenetic tree that corresponds to your gene family of interest as well as the outgroup to be used for rooting the tree.

-You can change those as following:
+You can change those as follows:

 On line 241: